 This recipe for quick dinner rolls requires zero rise time and has come in clutch on more than one occasion!
 If you’re an efficient worker with the dough, you can have them on the table in under 30 minutes!

-Typically, I always have homemade bread on hand, whether it’s sourdough sandwich bread made with homemade sourdough starter or using my no-knead bread dough, when I want to make artisan-style bread quickly.
+Typically, I always have homemade bread on hand, whether it’s soft sourdough sandwich bread made with homemade sourdough starter or no-knead artisan bread.
+When I find myself short on time without no-knead dough ready, this quick dinner roll recipe comes to the rescue.
+Here’s why you’ll love it, too.

 - Quick – Ok, this one goes without saying since it’s in the title of the post and likely why you found this recipe… but it’s so nice to have a recipe like this in your back pocket.
 For special occasions, I make Grandma’s homemade dinner rolls, but every now and again, I can be forgetful and realize dinnertime is less than an hour away, in which case I need a no-knead and no-rise recipe!